akshat3144/war-discourse-analysis/README.md

-# Social Media Data Collection for Israel-Hamas War Analysis
+# 📊 Social Media Data Collection for Israel–Hamas War Analysis

-This project replicates the data collection methodology from the research paper "Israel–Hamas war through Telegram, Reddit and Twitter" by Despoina Antonakaki and Sotiris Ioannidis.
+This project replicates and extends the data collection methodology from two key research papers analyzing online discussions about the **Israel–Hamas war** — focusing here on **Reddit** and **YouTube**.

-## 📊 Paper Overview

-The paper analyzes online discussions about the Israeli-Palestinian conflict across three platforms:

-- **Telegram**: 125,054 messages from 20 channels (Oct 23, 2023 - Jan 20, 2025)
-- **Twitter**: 2,001 tweets
-- **Reddit**: 2 million opinions

-### Key Findings from the Paper:

-- Polarized narratives across platforms
-- Sentiment-topic prevalence analysis
-- Entity extraction and BERT topic modeling
-- Volume analysis and emotional tone tracking
+---

+## 🧠 Research Basis

+Inspired by:

+* **“Israel–Hamas war through Telegram, Reddit and Twitter”** — Despoina Antonakaki & Sotiris Ioannidis (2025)
+* **“Sentiment analysis of the Hamas–Israel war on YouTube”** (2025)

+This project collects and analyzes social media data to study **public discourse, sentiment, and topic prevalence** during the Israel–Hamas conflict.

+---

+## 🪄 Platforms Covered

+* **Reddit (Pushshift API)** — Historical and recent posts/comments from conflict-related subreddits
+* **YouTube (YouTube Data API v3)** — Video metadata and comments from major international news channels

+---

-## 🛠️ Setup Instructions
+## ⚙️ Setup Instructions

 ### 1. Install Required Libraries